 • the appearance of new pigmentation after the age of 35;

-What black moles are dangerous?
+Which black moles are dangerous?

-• uneven appearance from all sides;
+• uneven appearance on all sides;

-• fuzzy boundaries;
+• unclear boundaries;

 • difference from other moles on the body;